 Fear of failure.

 This is probably the most common fear.
 One that stems from our childhood.
-The fear of getting in trouble with our parents, teachers, other family members.
-Knowing that others may judge or be disappointed in you for not knowing enough causing failure.
+The fear of getting in trouble with our parents, teachers, and other family members.
+Knowing that others may judge or be disappointed in you for not knowing enough causes failure.

 Fear of rejection.

-Rejection relating to our need for belonging.
-In wanting to belong you fear being rejected by being judged, not being liked for who we really are.
+Rejection relates to our need for belonging.
+In wanting to belong you fear being rejected by being judged, not being liked for who you really are.
 We fear people won’t like our work or get scared that nothing will work out.
 In our relationships, we fear the rejection of not being good enough which then leads to emotional pain.

-For overachievers this fear reveals itself as perfectionism, constantly being stress or developing imposter syndrome.
+For overachievers this fear reveals itself as perfectionism, constantly being stressed, or developing imposter syndrome.
 Meaning you have this internal fear of not being good enough and constantly doubting yourself and your abilities.
-You have this fear in the back of your head that people will eventually expose you for being a fraud.
+You have this fear in the back of your head that people will eventually expose you to being a fraud.

 Fear of success.

 Success… This comes from many different fears.
 Fear of change, responsibility, getting attention, being vulnerable as well as many others.
 With the fear of success, we are afraid of being vulnerable and getting hurt.
 Which then could lead to not being successful enough.
 Resulting in the fear of change and not knowing the outcome of situations.